Mochizue/Project-Game-Website-2/README.md

 # Project Game Website Design 2
 Project | Game Website Design | 2
-- This project is all about game website design 2.
+- This project is all about game website designs.
-- Created by Raven Ryen B. Tejada
+- Created by Raven Ryen B. Tejada.